nezaboodka/reactronic/README.md

 Reactronic takes full care of tracking dependencies between all the signalling objects and reactive/cached functions.
-With Reactronic, you no longer need to create data change events in one set of objects, subscribe to these events in other objects, and manually maintain switching from the previous object version to a new one.
+With Reactronic, you no longer need to create data change events in one set of objects, listen to these events in other objects, and manually maintain switching from the previous object version to a new one.